 Waging Nonviolence is a platform for leading peace and justice organizations — as well as university research centers — to publish their own independent content.
 Visit these members’ individual pages below and go here to learn more about this innovative model for movement media.
-In the coming weeks, we will be adding two more members: the International Peace Research Association and Juniata College’s Baker Institute for Peace and Conflict Studies.

 War Resisters is a joint page shared by War Resisters International and War Resisters League highlighting pressing antiwar topics of today.
 WRI is an internationalist network of antiwar groups struggling to end the root causes of war around the world.
 War Resisters League is an independent organization based in New York and a proud member of War Resisters International.